Compute

 x-forward-for: xxxx

-14. Return to the cluster details page, click Networking in the navigation tree on the left, and modify the configuration of the gateway service associated with the service as follows:
+14. Return to the cluster console, click Networking in the navigation pane, and modify the configuration of the gateway service associated with the service as follows:

 Select the istio-system namespace.